Skip to content

 • -e KEY=VALUE sets an environment variable inside the container.
 This is the standard way to pass configuration (database URLs, API keys, feature flags) without baking values into the image.

-• -v /host/path:/container/path creates a bind mount, mapping a directory on the host into the container.
-Changes are visible in both directions.
+• -v /host/path:/container/path creates a bind mount, mapping a host directory into the container.
+Changes are visible in both directions immediately.

 • --rm automatically removes the container when it exits, useful for one-off commands.

-• --restart unless-stopped tells Docker to restart the container if it crashes or if the host reboots, unless you explicitly stopped it.
+• --restart unless-stopped tells Docker to restart the container if it crashes or if the host reboots, unless you explicitly stop it.

 Containers move through a simple lifecycle: created, running, stopped, removed.
-Docker provides commands for each transition.
+Docker provides commands for each state:

 Terminal window